 Here’s a sample demonstration showing what exactly it is I’m talking about, in brilliant technicolor:

 So iedit’s pretty great and all that, but I don’t replace words across a whole buffer very often; sure, I hear you say: “just

 C-x n d!”
 Indeed, narrowing’s great, but this blog is all about half-baked, half-inventions and cobbled-together scripts, and this post is no exception!

 I prefer a workflow that minimizes the use of commands to do routine tasks – a fairly common goal for most Emacs hackers.
-The code below aim to do just that: when invoked, it will take the word at point and only iedit occurrences in the local defun (Note: don’t forget that although defun is Lisp-speak, most modes automatically support commands like
+The snippet below does just that.
+When invoked, it activates iedit for the current defun only.

 The iedit author suggest that you bind